-One of the most famous books encapsulating ancient Toltec wisdom is don Miguel’s The Four Agreements.
-I’ve been studying and working with the agreements almost every day, and while on the surface they are just four simple sentences;
+One of the most famous modern books introducing ancient Toltec wisdom is don Miguel’s The Four Agreements.
+I’ve been studying and working with the agreements almost every day.

 So a few days ago, I came across a chapter of Napoleon Hill’s Think and Grow Rich.
 Have you read it?
-Most people have – it’s one of those very old, very famous books.
+It’s one of those very old, very famous books.
 I’d heard about it over and over, but never actually sat down with it.
 I still haven’t read the whole thing, but what struck me was a wonderful section on the chapter about fear.

-(The flip side of the agreement is that you don’t judge yourself for not doing more on any given day.
+The flip side of the agreement, the usual reading, is that you don’t judge yourself for not doing more on any given day.
 You give it what you can give it, and you are content with yourself.
-You don’t push past your limits.
+You don’t push past your limits, driving yourself to exhaustion.
 You don’t disrespect yourself with judgments.
 You don’t compare your performance yesterday to your performance today.
 You just do your best, without excuses, every single day.
-And your output will vary day to day, and that’s ok too.).
+And your output will vary day to day, and that’s ok too.

 Which of the Alibis below resonate for you?